User Manual – Durst

 3.5.
 HHR Version 14.2

-The release of HHR version 14.2 in version 1.19.2 has resulted in a significant performance increase, particularly for shaded fills and patterns in print files.
-Improvements of up to 90% have been achieved for certain files.
+The integration of HHR version 14.2 into version 1.19.2 has led to a significant performance improvement – particularly for shaded fills and patterns in print files.
+In some cases, performance gains of up to 90% have been achieved.

-Please note that this performance improvement cannot be expected for all files.
-The improvement is mainly noticeable with complex print files that contain shaded fills or patterns, which were, e.g., created in Illustrator.
+Please note that this performance enhancement may not be evident with all files.
+The improvement is most noticeable in complex print files containing shaded fills or patterns – such as those frequently created in Adobe Illustrator.

 3.6.
 Reset all System Settings

-Figure 57: The Reset System Settings function in Settings
+Figure 57: The function Reset System Settings in the menu Settings

 3.7.
 Spot Color Report with Fixed Output Values

-Starting with this version, it is possible to output fixed color values for the selected Spot Color in the Spot Color Report.
+Starting with this version, fixed color values selected for a Spot Color can also be included in the Spot Color Report.

-To create a Spot Color Report with fixed output values, proceed as follows:
+To create a Spot Color Report with fixed output values, follow these steps:

 1. Navigate to the desired Article or Print Item and select a Spot Color.

-2. Using the Create Spot Color Definition function, now define the Fixed Output Values [123] when the Color Mode Lab [122] is selected.
+2. Using the function Managing Spot Color Definitions to define the Fixed Output Values [123] when the Color Mode Lab [122] is selected.

-3. Click Calculate [124] to calculate the values for the other color channels and Save the values.
+3. Click Calculate [124] to compute the values for the other color channels, then Save the values.

-1. Now create a Spot Color Report [125] in the respective Article or Print Item.
+1. Now, you can create a Spot Color Report [125] within the respective Article or Print Item.

-2. Wait until the report is ready for download.
+2. Wait until the report has been generated and is available for download.

-Figure 59: The Print Data tab of an Article with the option to create a Spot Color Report
+Figure 59: The tab Print Data of an Article with the option Create Spot Color Report

 1. The Spot Color Report displays the Fixed Color Value [126] for the respective Spot Color.